 SleekView for Pods: content type & advanced content table tables

-Pods builds custom post types and Advanced Content Types with their own database tables.
-SleekView turns every Pod into a queryable, editable table.
+Pods builds custom post types and Advanced Content Types that can live in their own custom database tables outside the postmeta system.
+SleekView reads either storage so every Pod becomes a queryable, editable admin table.

 ♾️ Lifetime License available